mapswipe/python-mapswipe-workers/docs/source/configuration.md

 # Configuration Reference

 Most of the configuration is stored in environment variables.
-At the root of the GitHub repository an example file (`example.env`) with all possible configuration variables exists.
-To get started copy this file to `.env` and fill in missing variables.
-Once done source this file to make variables accessible as environment variables: `source .env` to either be used by docker-compose during deployment setup or by MapSwipe Workers directly.
+At the root of the GitHub repository (in the same directory as `docker-compose.yml`) an example file (`example.env`) with all possible configuration variables exists.
+To get started copy this file to `.env` (no name is required) and fill in missing variables.
+The Docker Compose file will access those variables when needed.

+> Note: If you want those variables to be accessible as Environment Variables in your current shell (Eg. Inside a Python virtual environment for development.) your need to parse the file and export the variables: `export $(cat .env | xargs)`

 In following chapters configuration values and keys are discussed for each part of the MapSwipe Back-end.